-This article is from the August 2019 issue of Employment and Immigration Law Update, our monthly newsletter for HR professionals.
+This article is from the February 2018 issue of Employment Law, our monthly newsletter on employment legislation and regulation.
 To download the latest issue, please visit the newsletter section of our website.
-Law covered as at August 2019.
+Law covered as at February 2018.